 The technique used by the 64000 emulator for emulation processor control involves jamming data information onto the processor data bus.
 This data jamming is asserted at the appropriate time in the processor instruction cycle to vector the processor operation to a control routine contained in the emulator background memory.
-The jamming process is synchronized by the background controller to occur on the first opcode fetch cycle following the occurrence of a break condition.

-This technique allows the emulator to gain control of the processor at the earliest possible time in the first instruction cycle after a break condition occurs.
+The jamming process is synchronized by the background controller to occur on the first opcode fetch cycle following the occurrence of a break condition, thus allowing the emulator to gain control of the processor at the earliest possible time.

-When the emulator has been changed to background state, the background program causes the register values of the processor, the program counter, and the next insruction address to be saved.
+When the emulator has been changed to background state, the background program causes the register values of the processor, the program counter, and the next instruction address to be saved.
 This information is restored to the emulation processor when operation is returned to foreground (real-time) state.
 This allows the processor to continue execution from the point at which the break occured when the emulator was in foreground.
 This process is similar to a hardware implementation of a non-maskable interrupt that is independent of the processor type.